 Meetings & Programs

-We welcome guests to join us at our Program/Business meetings at St. Matthews Episcopal Church located in Henrico County in September, November, January, March, and May.
+We welcome guests to join us at our Program/Business meetings in September, November, January, March, and May.
 Field trips and special programs for members occur in October, December, February and April.
-Please visit our Meetings/Programs page for full details.
+Please visit our Meetings/Programs page for full details on dates and location.

 Become a Member